leftstack/oniontunnelmanager/README.md

 Local service <-- Chisel server <-- Arti onion service  .onion  Arti SOCKS --> Chisel client --> Local port
 ```

-On the server, Arti publishes an onion service that forwards to a Chisel server bound to localhost.
-On the client, Arti provides a local SOCKS proxy and Chisel uses it to reach the server's `.onion` address.
+For server operation, Arti publishes an onion service that forwards to a Chisel server bound to localhost.
+For client operation, Arti provides a local SOCKS proxy & Chisel uses it to reach the server's `.onion` address.
 Onion Tunnel Manager generates the required Arti configuration, builds the Chisel commands, and supervises both processes.

 ## Get Onion Tunnel Manager